1972 Atlantic hurricane season: Season summary

 The Atlantic hurricane season officially began on June 1, 1972.
 Although 19 tropical cyclones developed, only seven of were named, below the 1950-2000 average of 9.6 named storms per season.
-Of the seven tropical or subtropical storms, three of them strengthened into a hurricane, which is also below average.
-None of the three hurricane became major hurricanes, which is Category 3 or greater on the Saffir–Simpson hurricane wind scale.
+Of the seven tropical or subtropical storms, three of them strengthened into hurricanes, which is also below average.
+None of the three hurricanes became major hurricanes, which is Category 3 or greater on the Saffir–Simpson hurricane wind scale.
 Overall, the season was inactive, despite having a similar number of tropical waves as the previous season.
 The lack of activity was attributed to an El Niño – which causes below normal sea surface temperatures over the eastern Atlantic – and strong vertical wind shear.
 One subtropical storm and two hurricanes made landfall during the season and caused at least 137 fatalities and more than $2.1 billion in damage.
 The last storm of the season, Subtropical Storm Delta, became extratropical on November 7, about 23 days before the official end of hurricane season on November 30.

 Tropical cyclogenesis first occurred in the month of May, with the development of Subtropical Storm Alpha.
 The month of June featured three tropical cyclones, including Hurricane Agnes and two tropical depressions.
 Three more systems formed in July, though all of them failed to reach tropical storm status.
 August was the most active month of the season, with five systems, including Hurricane Betty, Tropical Storm Carrie, and three tropical depressions.
 September featured slightly less cyclogenesis, with Hurricane Dawn, Subtropical Storm Charlie, and two tropical depressions.
 An additional three tropical depressions formed in October.
 Subtropical Storm Delta was the sole system in November, lasting from November 1 to November 7.